-glucose 0.0 (unless the threshold

-concentration is reached)
+glucose 0.00 mL/s (unless the threshold concentration is reached)

-Na + 0.01 ml/s
+Na + 0.01 mL/s

-K + 0.15 ml/s
+K + 0.15 mL/s

-osmotically ac-

-tive solutes 0.05 ml/s
+osmotically active solutes 0.05 mL/s

-urea 1.25 ml/s (75 ml/min)
+urea 1.25 mL/s (75 mL/min)

-The most clinical useful tubular function tests include the urinary sodium (UNa), fractional excretion of sodium (FENa), urinary concentrating and diluting ability, and ur nary acidification ability.
+The most clinical useful tubular function tests include the urinary sodium (Una), fractional excretion of sodium (FENa), urinary concentrating and diluting ability, and urinary acidification ability.

-Urinary concentration and dilution ability:
+Urinary concentrating and diluting ability:

 Normal serum osmolality is about 290 mmol/kg.
 Urine of this osmolality is called isotonic.
-If water excretion increases, the urine becomes hypotonic (<290 mmol/kg), if water intake is restricted, urinary osmolality rises (hypertonic urine), reflecting to body need to conserve water.
-If urine osmolality fails to increase, a water regulatory defect shoud be suspected.
+With an increased volume of fluids in the body, the excretion of water due to regulatory mechanisms increases and the urine becomes hypotonic.
+On the other hand, if water intake is restricted, urinary osmolality rises, the urine becomes hypertonic, reflecting to body need to conserve water.
+If urine osmolality fails to increase, a water regulatory defect should be suspected.
 Similarly, as serum tonicity falls (dilution), the appropriate renal response is a water diuresis.
 If the appropriate response does not occur, a defect in water regulation is suggested.

-Renal failure, in which the end products of metabolism accumulate in excess in the body fluids, merges with the late stages of renal insufficiency, in which, under limited intake of protein in the diet, the concentrations of the end -products are maintained within normal limits.
-The concentrations of urea, creatinine, uric acid and also inorganic phosphate and potassium in the plasma are raised and the accumulation of acidic products reduces plasma bicarbonate and leads eventually to metabolic acidosis.
+Renal failure, in which the end products of metabolism accumulate in excess in the body fluids, merges with the late stages of renal insufficiency (in which, under limited intake of protein in diet, the concentrations of end products are maintained within normal limits).
+The concentrations of urea, creatinine, uric acid and also inorganic phosphate and potassium in plasma are raised and the accumulation of acidic products reduces plasma bicarbonate and leads eventually to metabolic acidosis.

-Acute renal failure, associated with both impairment of glomerular filtration and ischaemic damage to the tubules, is a common complication of many primary medical and surgical conditions, and even today has a high mortality.
-In chronic renal failure, as the number of functional nephrons falls there is an increased amount of urea excreted per nephron, causing an osmotic diuresis.
-Patients become salt depleted, the loss of renal parenchyma reduces renal NH3 synthesis and aggravates the metabolic acidosis.
-A complex of signs, symptoms, and biochemical abnormalities in advanced chronic renal failure is referred to as uremic syndrome.
+Acute renal failure, associated with both impairment of glomerular filtration and ischaemic damage to the tubules, is a common complication of many primary medical and surgical conditions end even today has a high mortality.
+In chronic renal failure, as at the number of functional nephrons falls there is an increased amount of urea excreted per nephron, causing ab osmotic diuresis.
+Patients become salt depleted, the loss of renal parenchyma reduces renal ammonium synthesis and aggravated the metabolic acidosis.
+A complex of signs, symptoms and biochemical abnormalities in advanced chronic renal failure is referred to as uremic syndrome.